VinceNolan999/ms3-my-movie-catalog/README.md

 #### Main Movie search section

+- A selection of Buttons allowing searches by genre type.

+- A search bar allowing searches by movie name or description text.

+- Movie display tiles

 #### Profile Page

 -  Basic profile page displaying the username and email address of the user.